phetsims/equality-explorer/doc/implementation-notes.md

 Standard terminology:

 * balance scale (aka scale or balance) - device for weighing, corresponds to the equation that appears above it, see [BalanceScale](https://github.com/phetsims/equality-explorer/blob/master/js/common/model/BalanceScale.js)
-* balances - when the balance scale's plates contain the same weight, it is balanced
 * constant term - term with a constant value, e.g. `1` or `2/3`, see [ConstantTerm](https://github.com/phetsims/equality-explorer/blob/master/js/common/model/ConstantTerm.js)
 * equation - a mathematical relation in which two expressions are joined by an equal sign (=)
 * expression - a combination of symbols that is well-formed according to rules that depend on the context